Bayonetta5/cpp-utils/README.md

-std-adds
+cpp-utils
 ========

-add some usefull functions to std namespace
+add some usefull missing functions of stl.